OpenLEADR/openleadr-example-ven/README.md

 * VEN code example reads electric meter BACnet MSTP device `12345:2 analogInput 2 presentValue`
 * One discoverable BACnet object or point named `ADR-Event-Level` would be BACnet discoverable to the buildings control system
-* App is flexible to also write directly to the control is system if more desired than providing a "discoverable" BACnet object to represent the ADR signal
+* BAC0 is flexible where one could write the control logic or algorithm in Python without a discoverable BACnet API where the VEN could act as a client only BACnet device which would write directly to the control system if the control system cannot support demand response logic or algorithms

 ## 2. Run app